About the Artist

 Everyone was talking about her tales long after [Denise] left.
 She was absolutely spellbinding!

 ~ S. Kuder

-Among her affiliations are: NJ state liaison for the National Storytelling Network, co-chair of the NJ Jersey Storytelling Festival, and president of Patchwork: A Storytelling Guild, as well as member of the board of the Lehigh Valley Storytelling Guild, and member of other various and related organizations.
+Among her affiliated roles are: NJ state liaison for the National Storytelling Network, recent past chair and board member of the NJ Jersey Storytelling Festival, president of Patchwork: A Storytelling Guild in the Philadelphia Metropolitan area, member of the board of the Lehigh Valley Storytelling Guild, and recent past editor of National Storytelling League's publication "Story Art."
+She is also a member of other various and related cultural, educational, and artists organizations.

 McCormack’s mantra: There is a story for every time and purpose under heaven.